-The Carroll Invitational baseball tournament ended Sunday night with a "super game" as St. Bernard of Breda won the title with an exciting 6-4 victory over Denison in nine innings.
+The Carroll Invitational baseball tournament ended Sunday night with a "super game" as St. Bernard of tournament, the first of its kind held in Carroll in many Carroll Head Coach Ted Edwards and Athletic

+Breda won the title with an exciting 6-4 victory over Denison in nine innings.
+The championship game climaxed a great